mixmastamyk/prn/readme.rst

 - Additionally, if there are no extraneous files in the current folder, selection criteria may be omitted.
-  A selection of all files in the current folder will be used instead:
+  All files in the current folder will be selected instead:

   .. code-block:: shell